 Early word is the injury isn’t severe, and Polamalu should be able to return to the field this season.
 Which is good news, because one had to wonder if “This was it.”
 But one man’s injury is another’s opportunity in the NFL, and Polamalu’s was no exception.
 Or at least should have been no exception.

-Prior to the Raven’s game, Steel Curtain Rising read the reports of Michael Mitchell’s groin injury, and suggested that while losing Mitchell would be bad, it would at least provide Shamarko Thomas an opportunity to play.
+Prior to the Raven’s game, Steel Curtain Rising read the reports of Mike Mitchell’s groin injury, and suggested that while losing Mitchell would be bad, it would at least provide Shamarko Thomas an opportunity to play.

 - When Polamalu got hurt, everyone expected Thomas to step in.
 Instead, Will Allen took to the field.